dasundev/filament-access-secret/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+## Buy Me A Coffee! :coffee:
+If you find my plugin helpful or valuable, please consider supporting its development.
+Your contribution will enable me to dedicate more time and resources to enhance the plugin.
+[Buy me a coffee!](https://www.buymeacoffee.com/dasundev) Your support is greatly appreciated!